orlandov/node-mongodb/README.markdown

 ===========

 This is an attempt at MongoDB bindings for Node.JS.
-The important thing here is to ensure that we never block on io.
-The MongoDB C drivers are used to interface with the database.
+The important thing here is to ensure that we never let ourselves or any libraries block on IO.
+As such, I've tried to do my best to make sure that connect() and recv() never block, but there may be bugs.
+The MongoDB C drivers are used to interface with the database to the extent that the functions do not block.

 Installation
 ------------